DareData/lp-foundations/05_assessing_code_quality/README.md

 1. Read about [Project Structure](./1_project_structure.md) and learn how to organize your codebase.
 A well-organized codebase makes understanding and reviewing code a breeze.
 2. These practical [Code Review Guidelines](./2_code_reviews.md) will help you give feedback in a code review.
 3. Read about some of the [Code Smells](./3_code_smells.md) to be aware of during code reviews.
 That will help you sniff out bad practices and improve code quality.
-4. For the next weekly session, you will be asked to review the structure of an existing project.
-Choose a project from your team and review its organization.
-What would you change?
-What would you keep?
-Why?

 ## Assignment #2